section-engineering-education/engineering-education/articles/django-react-app/index.md

 In the code above we first import React and the components from `reactstrap` that we installed earlier.
 In the constructor we use the property that we created earlier in `App.js` file.
 The `activeItem` component receives the argument as a `props` object.

-The `handleChange` method takes note of a change in state of a React component, takes the event as a parameter and does something to change state.We use [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to create a checkbox where users can click to mark a task as complete.
+The `handleChange` method takes note of a change in the state of a React component, takes the event as a parameter, and does something to change state.
+We use [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to create a checkbox where users can click to mark a task as complete.
 We then change the `activeItem` in our state object by `setState()` method.

 In our `render()` method we pass `toggle` and `onSave()` method to `props`.
 We return the Modal component when toggled.

 We add the `toggle` component in the `ModalHeader` to enable dropping the modal.
-In the `ModalBody` we add the forms for adding the item title and item description.
+In the `ModalBody`, we add the forms for adding the item title and item description.
 In each `FormGroup`, we specify the `activeItem` value.
-We use `onChange` event to detect when the input value changes and returns the target input's name and value.
+We use the `onChange` event to detect when the input value changes and returns the target input's name and value.

 Since the last `FormGroup`'s input type is a checkbox the target value will be `checked` as we assigned it in our `handlechange()` method.